Techwith-Aditya/Assignment_BTech2026_2201920130014/README.md

 ### OOPS
 - **PS**: Design a stack that supports push, pop, top, and retrieving the minimum element in constant time
-- **Approach**: Used a stack of integer arrays to store each value along with the minimum so far...push operation stores both value and the current minimum, ensuring constant time retrieval...pop removes the top element, top returns the latest value, and getMin fetches the current minimum efficiently...maintains minimum tracking by updating at every push operation...
+- **Approach**: Used a stack of integer arrays to store each value along with the minimum so far...
+  - Push stores both value and current minimum for constant-time retrieval.
+  - Pop removes the top element, while top returns the latest value.
+  - getMin() efficiently fetches the minimum by tracking it at each push.
 - **Platform**: Leetcode

 ### DBMS